By Shelley Rotner

 The Austin W Hotel also has a Wet Deck with a pool and cabanas and a beautiful AWAY SPA.
 It was a chance to detox, relax and restore with a great massage and lovely amenities.

 Just as the music scene helps shape Austin, so does the food scene, whether it’s a creative food truck or an imaginative chef.
-One who seems to have the reputation for starting the Austin haut food movement about 13 years ago is Chef Tyson Cole, best known for his Asian fusion restaurant Uchi.
+One who seems to have the reputation for starting the Austin haute food movement about 13 years ago is Chef Tyson Cole, best known for his Asian fusion restaurant Uchi.

 When a foodie friend suggested Uchi, I thought why would I want this in Austin?
 After learning of his James Beard award for best chef: Southwest I thought why not.